A tree sitting in your editor

 You can get the type of a node using :type()

-and retrieve the content of a
+retrieve the content of a node with

-node with vim.treesitter.query.get_node_text(node, bufnr)
+vim.treesitter.query.get_node_text(node, bufnr)

 .
 A complete